 Currently, harvest is expected in May 2019, but initial presentation of the plants illustrated that fields with Fortenza Duo + Delegate had much less infestation of FAW than Fortenza Duo + Non-Delegate fields.
 Farmers were very receptive of this idea and efforts, and requested this service be made available to help more.

 The advantage of working with private sector Crop Life program ensures access to select quality products, stewardship package from the partner companies and training, monitoring and registration of the participating youths.

 The Project will further connect the trained youth SSPs with Agrovet outlets and farmer groups in the maize value chain.

-business model that they could tap into and be involved in the maize value chain to improve their livelihoods while transforming farming in their communities.
+Apart from effectively helping smallholder farmers to control on FAW damage on their maize plants, the initiative also exposed youths to a business model that they could tap into and be involved in the maize value chain to improve their livelihoods while transforming farming in their communities.

-Efforts to facilitate linkages and ensuring technology transfer with the private sector have become necessary in order to ensure that farmers adopt and use these technologies correctly and consistently.
-Government buy-in and support is important for any major progresses to be made.
+Efforts to facilitate linkages and ensuring technology transfer with the private sector are key to ensure farmers adopt and use these technologies correctly and consistently.
+Government buy-in and support is important for any major progress to be made.

-Hence, TAAT Maize compact is working with National Agricultural Research Systems (NARS) and National Commodity associations to ensure sustainable implementation of activities.
+Hence, the TAAT Maize is working with NARS and National Commodity associations to ensure sustainable implementation of activities.